The Colosseum is a symbol of ancient Roman engineering and architectural brilliance.

 Explore the Colosseum’s Main Sights:

-- The Arena Floor: Walk where gladiators once fought for their lives.
+- The Arena Floor (special ticket required): Walk where gladiators once fought for their lives.
 The reconstructed arena floor provides a unique perspective of what it must have been like to stand in the middle of the spectacle.

-- Underground Chambers: Discover the hidden underground chambers where animals were kept, and gladiators prepared before entering the arena.
+- Underground Chambers (special ticket required): Discover the hidden underground chambers where animals were kept, and gladiators prepared before entering the arena.
 This area offers a behind-the-scenes look at the mechanics of the Colosseum’s spectacles.

 - The Upper Levels: Head to the upper levels of the Colosseum for panoramic views of the arena and the surrounding landmarks, including the Roman Forum and Palatine Hill.